 Smoking

-Stopping smoking before conception is one of the best steps a parent can take to improve fertility and ensure a healthier pregnancy, reducing risks for both parent and baby.
+Stopping smoking before conception is one of the best steps a parent can do to improve fertility and ensure a healthier pregnancy, reducing risks for both parent and baby.

 Both partners should work together to quit smoking to improve their chances of conceiving.

-Babies born to women and people who smoke are more likely to be underdeveloped and have poor health.
+Babies exposed to tobacco smoke are more likely to be underdeveloped and have poor health.

-After birth, parental smoking is also linked to a higher risk of sudden infant death.
+After birth, smoking by anyone in the household is linked to a higher risk of sudden infant death.
+Even second-hand smoke during pregnancy can harm the baby.

 Smoking before conception can harm fertility and negatively affect the health of a future pregnancy, posing risks for all genders of reproductive age.